-Students will not be allowed to register for any semester if they have outstanding unpaid balances for any previous semester.
-No transcript, official or unofficial, will be issued for a student who has an outstanding debit balance at the time the transcript is requested; transcripts will be released when the account has been paid.
-Diplomas of graduating students will be withheld until all bills are paid.
+No transcript (official or unofficial) will be issued for a student who has an outstanding or deferred balance.
+Diplomas of graduating seniors will be withheld until all bills are paid.

 Professional Liability Insurance

 Students will be automatically covered with professional liability insurance.
 Payment of premium is required of all enrolled nursing students at the time of registration.
 Payment of premium is required regardless of any other professional liability coverage the student might have, even for students taking only didactic courses.
 The policy covers only practice as a nursing student and does not extend to coverage of nursing practice outside of the student role.